magento/merchdocs/src/stores/security-google-recaptcha.md

 1. In the left panel, expand _Security_ and choose **Google reCaptcha**.

-1. On the page, expand the **General** section and enter the following generated keys for specific reCAPTCHA type that should be enabled:
+1. On the page, expand the **General** section and enter the following generated keys for the specific reCAPTCHA type to be enabled:

     - Google API website key
     - Google API secret key